-- 7.4.3 Permanent sanitary sewer easements shall be no less than 20 feet in width when no other parallel utilities are located therein.
-When warranted, temporary construction easement widths shall be determined by the Gwinnett County Public Utilities Dept., Water Pollution Control Division. - 7.4.4 A common 30-foot wide easement for sanitary sewer and drainage purposes may be allowed if the pipes are parallel and at least 10 feet is provided between pipes (on center). - 7.4.5 Drainage easements shall be provided where a development is traversed by or contains a water course, impoundment, detention facility, floodplain, natural stream or channel.
-It shall conform substantially to the limits of such natural drainage feature, but shall be no less than 20 feet in width. - 7.4.6 Drainage easements off the street right-of-way shall be clearly defined on the Final Plat.
+7.4.3 Permanent sanitary sewer easements shall be no less than 20 feet in width when no other parallel utilities are located therein.
+When warranted, temporary construction easement widths shall be determined by the Gwinnett County Public Utilities Dept., Water Pollution Control Division.

+7.4.4 A common 30-foot wide easement for sanitary sewer and drainage purposes may be allowed if the pipes are parallel and at least 10 feet is provided between pipes (on center).
+7.4.5 Drainage easements shall be provided where a development is traversed by or contains a water course, impoundment, detention facility, floodplain, natural stream or channel.
+It shall conform substantially to the limits of such natural drainage feature, but shall be no less than 20.

+conform substantially to the limits of such natural drainage feature, but shall be no less than 20 feet in width.
+7.4.6 Drainage easements off the street right of way shall be clearly defined on the Final Plat

+7.4.6 Drainage easements off the street right-of-way shall be clearly defined on the Final Plat.
 The property owner will be required to keep the easement free of obstruction in such a way as to assure the maximum designed flow at all times.
 The property owner shall not alter any drainage improvements without the prior written approval from the City.
 Structures, except driveways, shall not be constructed or erected in an easement without the prior written approval from the City.
 Driveways shall cross an easement as close to perpendicular as practical.
-Property owners may plant landscaping in an easement that is piped; however, the City is not responsible for replacing the landscape material located in the easement when it is removed to maintain the drainage system. - 7.4.7 All drainage, sewer, access or other easements which were required to be cleared shall be fine graded and grassed within 10 days of completing construction work.
+Property owners may plant landscaping in an easement that is piped; however, the City is not responsible for replacing the landscape material located in the easement when it is removed to maintain the drainage system.

+7.4.7 All drainage, sewer, access or other easements which were required to be cleared shall be fine graded and grassed within 10 days of completing construction work.
 The use of sediment control measures may be required to protect the area until a comprehensive vegetative cover is obtained.